How to Calculate Fast Food Profit Margin and Maximize Profits

 Cost of Goods Sold (COGS)

-COGS is the foundation of profit margin analysis.
-It includes the cost of all ingredients, beverages, packaging, and supplies used to produce the items on your menu.
+COGS includes the cost of ingredients, beverages, packaging, and supplies used to produce menu items.
 Fast food businesses often struggle with food waste and price fluctuations, which can increase COGS if not monitored closely.

 Operating Expenses

 Fast food owners should track operating expenses monthly through financial reporting systems.
-Monitoring rent-to-sales ratios or utility costs per location provides benchmarks for comparing performance across multiple stores or against industry averages.
+Monitoring these costs helps identify opportunities to reduce overhead and improve margins.

 Labor Costs